 Choose a suitable hosting provider

-In summary, while YouTube may be the largest video hosting platform, YouTube’s goal is to keep you on YouTube and therefore isn’t what we recommended to business for hosting.
+There are quite a few differences between them, however to summarise: while YouTube may be the largest video hosting platform, it’s goal is to keep you on YouTube and therefore isn’t what we recommended to business for hosting.

 We refer clients to either Vimeo or Wistia, which do both require you to sign up for the paid versions to take full advantage of what they have to offer, but they have superior embedding and SEO options for your video and your website.